 Beale, Geoffrey Herbert (19132009), geneticist, was born on 11 June 1913 at 52 Wimbledon Park Road, Wandsworth, London, one of four children of Herbert Walter Beale (18741958), commercial traveller, and his wife, Elsie, née Beaton (18881970).
 After the family moved to Wallington, Surrey, he was educated at Sutton county school (192331), then the Imperial College of Science, London, where he gained first-class honours in botany in 1935.
-Inspired by the study of genetics, he joined the John Innes Institute in Norwich, then headed by J. B. S. Haldane, where he spent five years (193540) researching various aspects of plant genetics.
+Inspired by the study of genetics, he joined the John Innes Institute at Merton Park, then headed by J. B. S. Haldane, where he spent five years (193540) researching various aspects of plant genetics.
 His studies on the genetics of Verbena led to the award of a PhD in 1938.

 Beale's research career was interrupted by five years' service in the armed forces, from 1941 to 1946.
 He joined the intelligence corps and was sent to Archangel and Murmansk in northern Russia, where his knowledge of Russian was an asset in liaising with the Russian military.
 After a spell at the War Office in London, he was sent to Helsinki in October 1944 as a member of the Allied Control Commission responsible for negotiating peace between Finland and Russia.
 During his army career he was promoted to the rank of captain and was appointed MBE for his services in 1947.